Skip to Content

 Affected by film simulations and custom settings

 Fujifilm’s film simulations will also alter how Dynamic Range Priority is rendered.
 Some simulations, like Classic Neg, already have a high-contrast curve.
-Provia has a curve with lower contrast.
+Provia has a curve with a lower contrast.

 So when Dynamic Range Priority is applied, the images will look different from both simulations.
 Experiment with these to see which looks you prefer the most.